AdaCore/training_material/courses/spark_for_ada_programmers/8_subprogram_contracts.rst

 .. container:: animate

-   * The postcondition is false when :code:`Value` is odd
+   * The postcondition is false when :ada:`Value` is odd

-   * :toolname:`GNATprove` generates an inconsistent axiom for :code:`Half`
+   * :toolname:`GNATprove` generates an inconsistent axiom for :ada:`Half`

      - It says that any integer is equal to twice another integer
-     - This can be used by provers to deduce :code:`False`
+     - This can be used by provers to deduce :ada:`False`
-     - Anything can be proved from :code:`False`
+     - Anything can be proved from :ada:`False`

        + As if the code was dead code